 - Semester 1 - 2020

 - Semester 2 - 2020

 On successful completion of the course students will be able to:

-1. Analyse relevant issues including personal affairs, politics, society, and global issues.
+1. Analyse relevant microeconomic issues relating to politics, society, and global issues.

-2. Demonstrate up to date knowledge about economic concepts and be able to apply and experiment with this knowledge within a collaborative learning environment.
+2. Apply contemporary knowledge about economic concepts and apply this knowledge within a collaborative learning environment.

-3. Employ conceptual and graphical techniques to support economic discussions analysis, and policy.
+3. Employ conceptual and graphical techniques to support economic decisions and policy.